AkashV420/Drama_Shell/README.md

 	2. ./drama

-**COMMANDS** :
+**DESCRIPTION** :
-	1. run : infinite loop for the shell to run.
+	1. drama_run : infinite loop for the shell to run.
-	2. readandsplit : consists of the read() function used  by run and tokenizes the input.
+	2. drama_readandsplit : consists of the read() function used  by run and tokenizes the input.
-	3. check : checks wether process is background or not.
+	3. drama_check : checks wether process is background or not.
-	4. builtin : Implements built in commands cd, echo, pwd, calls ls function and history.
+	4. drama_builtin : Implements built in commands cd, echo, pwd, calls ls function and history.
-	5. ls : This implements ls command along with the flags -a, -l, &, -al, -la, ls <directory name>.
+	5. drama_ls : This implements ls command along with the flags -a, -l, &, -al, -la, ls <directory name>.
-	6. pinfo : Implements pinfo command.
+	6. drama_pinfo : Implements pinfo command.
-	7. notbuiltin : Implements regular shell functions using exec.
+	7. drama_notbuiltin : Implements regular shell functions using exec.
-	8. displayprompt : Displays the prompt.
+	8. drama_displayprompt : Displays the prompt.
+    9. drama_piping : do piping.
+    10.drama_redirection : do redirection
+    11.drama_argumentize : count the args passed.
+**COMMANDS**:
+	1. cd
+	2. echo
+	3. pwd
+	4. ls
+	5. ls -a, ls -a -l, ls -al, ls -la, ls &, ls <directory name>
+	6. jobs
+	7. kjob
+	8. overkill
+	9. sl
+    10. fg
+    11. bg
+    12. setenv
+    13. unsetenv
+    14. handled ctrl-z and ctrl-c

 Short-description :
     When code is executed in shell, a shell prompt similar to the following appears: <username@system_name:curr_dir>